 PureVPN is a full-featured VPN service that offers more than plain old encryption and online security.
 It’s an all-in-one security suite that keeps your devices safe from online dangers without having to install separate pieces of software.
 With PureVPN you get anti-virus protection, malware shields, app blocking features, and DNS website filtering all wrapped into one.
 All you have to do is download the easy to use VPN software, choose the extra protections you’d like to turn on, and you’re set!

 There are also loads of useful privacy features that keep you safe and secure online.
 It starts with a zero-logging policy on traffic, an automatic kill switch, solid 256-bit AES encryption on all data, and DNS leak protection.
-These work alongside the company’s self-owned network of 750 servers in 180 different countries, providing a ton of options for fast, safe, and secure connections.
+These work alongside the company’s self-owned network of 2,000+ servers in 140+ countries, providing a ton of options for fast, safe, and secure connections.

 PureVPN offers a couple of server connections inside Venezuela, making it one of the few mainstream VPNs to do so.
 You can stay safe while in Venezuela while using a local IP address, unlock local content with ease, or choose a non-local IP to surf and stream the open and free internet.
 It’s your choice!

 Internet Censorship Concerns in Venezuela